Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 - In Declaration 3, `i` is an automatic variable with block scope.
 - In Declaration 4, `i` is also automatic and has block scope.

 `i` is used five times.
-C’s scope rules allow us to determine the meaning of `i` in each case:
+C's scope rules allow us to determine the meaning of `i` in each case:

 - The `i = 1` assignment refers to the parameter in Declaration 2, not the variable in Declaration 1, since Declaration 2 hides Declaration 1.
 - The `i > 0` test refers to the variable in Declaration 3, since Declaration 3 hides Declaration 1 and Declaration 2 is out of scope.